What Is The Function Of Inhibin

 Inhibin has significant clinical applications, particularly in the diagnosis and management of reproductive disorders and cancers.

-Diagnostic Marker:
+• Diagnostic Marker:

 Inhibin plays a role in fertility treatments such as in vitro fertilization (IVF).
-During IVF, women are given medications to stimulate the development of multiple follicles in the ovaries.
+That's why during IVF, women are given medications to stimulate the development of multiple follicles in the ovaries.
 Inhibin levels are monitored during IVF to assess the response to ovarian stimulation and to guide the timing of egg retrieval.
 Elevated inhibin levels indicate that the ovaries are responding well to stimulation and that multiple follicles are developing.

 Tren & Perkembangan Terbaru